Mike Trout to Captain Team USA at 2023 World Baseball Classic

-Mike Trout to captain Team USA at 2023 World Baseball Classic originally appeared on NBC Sports Chicago
+Mike Trout to captain Team USA at 2023 World Baseball Classic originally appeared on NBC Sports Bayarea

 Mike Trout may not be on the field for the Midsummer Classic on Tuesday, but he will lead his country in another Classic next year.